from ctypes import c_void_p, byref

 raise ValueError(

-"Geometry shader expects LINES_ADJACENCY or LINE_STRIP_ADJACENCY as input")
+"Geometry shader expects LINES_ADJACENCY or LINE_STRIP_ADJACENCY as input"

 if program.geometry_input == self._ctx.TRIANGLES:

-if mode not in [self._ctx.TRIANGLES, self._ctx.TRIANGLE_STRIP, self._ctx.TRIANGLE_FAN]:
+if mode not in [

 raise ValueError(

-"Geometry shader expects GL_TRIANGLES, GL_TRIANGLE_STRIP or GL_TRIANGLE_FAN as input")
+"Geometry shader expects GL_TRIANGLES, GL_TRIANGLE_STRIP "

 if program.geometry_input == self._ctx.TRIANGLES_ADJACENCY: